praneethdatta/AirPollutionAnalyzer/README.md

    ```
     bundle exec sidekiq
    ```
       Start the _sidekiq_ server.
-This will create/update the _AirPollutionData_ data periodically
+This will create/update the _AirPollutionData_ data periodically.
+Make sure redis is running in the background